Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 ### Using Properties:

-Properties can be tested for with the Molang `query.block_property`
+Properties can be tested for with the Molang `q.block_property`

 ```c
 q.block_property('wiki:string_property_example') == 'blue'